atomisticnet/aenet-tinker/README.rst

 If you make use of the aenet-Tinker interface, please cite the following reference:

 M.S.
-Chen, T. Morawietz, T.E.
+Chen, T. Morawietz, H. Mori, T.E.
 Markland, N. Artrith, AENET-LAMMPS and AENET-TINKER: Interfaces for Accurate and Efficient Molecular Dynamics Simulations with Machine Learning Potentials, J. Chem.
 Phys.
 155, 074801 (2021). doi: https://doi.org/10.1063/5.0063880

 Preprint (Preprint where the data is discussed) arXiv (2021) doi: https://arxiv.org/abs/2107.11311